Myanmar civil war (2021–present): Anti-junta forces

 The limited possession of guns by ethnic insurgent movements along with the lack of international support and formal means of acquiring military material has presented the anti-junta forces with a challenging situation for the confrontation of the military regime.
-Faced with this difficulty since the early stages of armed insurgency, the resistance movement sought ways to manufacture the necessary weapons and equipment for the conflict.
+Faced with this difficulty since the early stages of the armed insurgency, the resistance movement sought ways to manufacture the necessary weapons and equipment for the conflict.
 Initially, the rebels expanded the production of a traditionally made, single-shot rifle known as Tumi, especially in the Chin state.
 Nonetheless, this kind of rifle is severely limited for battleground action.
 For this reason, the fighters have developed alternative models which are more advanced, while still calling them Tumi.
 Since then, the resistance movement has developed many kinds of carbines, landmines and bomb drones, to be manufactured within the technological and material means of liberated territories and underground cells.

 Commercially available drones rigged to carry bombs were used to attack military positions.
 PDF groups reportedly produced naval bombs to target government logistics in rivers.
 Meanwhile, defected soldiers developed 60 mm long-range mortars.
 The use of 3D printing was also reported, both to salvage weapons taken from the junta and for the improvised production of FGC-9 semiautomatic carbines.
 An arms trafficker in possession of nuclear materials was found working with an unnamed insurgent ethnic armed group in Myanmar.
 The success of Operation 1027 enabled the Brotherhood Alliance to seize enormous caches of arms and ammunition from the Tatmadaw, making it better equipped than before it launched Operation 1027.

 On 20 August 2025, the United Wa State Army declared that they would no longer provide weapons or financial aid to the Ta'ang National Liberation Army, Myanmar National Democratic Alliance Army, and Shan State Army (SSPP).
 Speculation arose that the UWSA's announcement, combined with Tatmadaw offenses in Shan State, contributed to a rise in prices for weapons and ammunition in the supply chains of the anti-junta insurgencies.
+According to the Irrawaddy, the Arakan Army has been regarded as the strongest anti-junta ethnic armed organisation in the country; while the UWSA is believed to have greater financing and equipment, the AA is estimated to have over 50,000 personnel, making it the largest active ethnic army in the country.